-Black man's body found burning in a ditch in Iowa
+Four arrested after Black man's body found burning in a ditch in Iowa

-(CNN)A Black man whose burning body was found in a ditch in rural Iowa has been identified as a local grandfather.
+(CNN)Authorities have arrested three men and one woman in connection with the death of a Black man whose burning body was found in a ditch in rural Iowa.

+One of men arrested, 31-year-old Steven Vogel, who is White, was already in jail on unrelated charges and is now facing charges of first-degree murder and abuse of a corpse, according to the Iowa Department of Public Safety.

+"The investigation has revealed no evidence to show the acts against Michael Williams were motivated by his race nor that his death was the result of a hate crime," according to a statement from the Department of Public Safety.

-Just after 5:30 p.m. on Wednesday, September 16, authorities received a report of a fire in a roadside ditch near Kellogg.
-Responding personnel found an active fire and, after extinguishing it, they discovered a body.
+Just after 5:30 p.m. last Wednesday, authorities received a report of a fire in a roadside ditch near the small city of Kellogg in central Iowa.
+Responding personnel found a body on fire and put out the flames.

-The dead man has been identified as 44-year-old Michael Williams, of Grinnell, Iowa, authorities said.
-The Iowa Division of Criminal Investigation said in a statement it is treating his death as a homicide.
+The dead man was identified as 44-year-old Michael Williams of Grinnell, authorities said.

+A police investigation found that Williams was killed on or about September 12 in Grinnell and his body was then wrapped in cloth and plastic, secured with rope and tape, and taken to Kellogg on September 16, where it was set ablaze, according to the statement.

+In an affidavit supporting a criminal complaint against Vogel, a Grinnell police officer writes that a witness alleged that Vogel told him he had strangled Williams and showed him the body, which was in the basement of Vogel's house in Grinnell.

 Janalee Boldt, Williams' ex-wife and the mother of his children, spoke to CNN affiliate KCCI about her ex-husband.
 "He was a family person," she said.
 "His kids were always important."